Dynamics of a Galaxy at z > 10 Explored by JWST Integral Field Spectroscopy: Hints of Rotating Disk Suggesting Weak Feedback: Observations and data reductions

 In this study, we mainly examine \ciii$\lambda\lambda1907,1909$ that is the emission with highest signal-to-noise ratio (S/N) within the wavelength coverage of G235M/F170LP and G140M/F100LP grating/filter pairs.
-We make data cube for \ciii\ using the wavelength from 2.2099$\mu$m to 2.2173$\mu$m and the pixels in a square region with a radius of 6 pixels from the pixel of \ciii\ intensity peak.
+We make data cube for \ciii\ using the wavelength from 2.2099$\mu$m to 2.2173$\mu$m and the pixels in a $11\times11$ square region centered on the the pixel of \ciii\ intensity peak.
 The map of the continuum is obtained by sigma-clipping and collapsing continuum channels around \ciii\ emission.
 We estimate the noise from the root mean squares (rms) of the fluxes in the IFU field of view with no visible sources.

 It is critical to characterize the point-spread-function (PSF) and line-spread-function (LSF) of NIRspec IFU in the analysis of kinematics.
-We utilize the observation data of star G--191--B2B taken on $15^\mathrm{th}$ of September 2023 under the calibration program 1537 (PI: Karl Gordon).
+We utilize the observation data of star G 191--B2B taken on 15th of September 2023 under the calibration program 1537 (PI: Karl Gordon).
 We reduce the data taken with G235M/F170LP following the procedures mentioned above.
 The data cube of G 191--B2B is cropped to have the same dimension and wavelength range as that of \ciii\ to represent the PSF.
-We also apply the same data reduction procedure on the NIRSpec IFU observations of planetary nebula IRAS--05248--7007 conducted on $1^\mathrm{st}$ of August 2023 under the calibration program 1492 (PI: Tracy Beck).
+We also apply the same data reduction procedure on the NIRSpec IFU observations of planetary nebula IRAS--05248--7007 conducted on 1st of August 2023 under the calibration program 1492 (PI: Tracy Beck).
 We investigate the emission line of the planetary nebula in the same manner as \cite{Isobe+23b}.
 We obtain instrumental broadening of $\rmsub{\sigma}{inst}=8.9~\mathrm{\AA}$ that is consistent with the one of NIRSpec MSA using G235M/F170LP estimated by \cite{Isobe+23b}.